OpenAnnePro/site/src/installation.md

 # Get QMK firmware
 *Hint: If you are on windows, I recommend completing this step using WSL.
 YMMV*

+Manually compiling the QMK firmware is emphasized because this is what you modify to customize the keyboard.
 0. Clone our fork of the QMK firmware by using the command below.
 (Install Git if needed)
 ```bash
 git clone https://github.com/OpenAnnePro/qmk_firmware.git annepro-qmk --recursive --depth 1